 Our research shows there has been an increase in isolation and burnout at work in recent years.
 Interactions have been replaced by social media tools that were created to connect us.
 However, employees are still not as connected to their organisation or sharing as many experiences collectively as in times past.
 This lack of connection inhibits collaboration and can lead to a decreased sense of belonging and purpose at work.

 Leadership influences company culture heavily.
 Leaders can reinforce organisational values by helping their people grow and develop through goal setting, opportunities, and recognition.
 Elevate employees through frequent one-on-ones and regular two-way feedback.
 When employees have open and ongoing dialogue about their work, their trust in their leader strengthens.

 Leadership culture is important to building organisational culture.
 Leadership culture is how leaders interact with one another and their team members.
 It’s the way leaders operate, communicate, and make decisions.
 And it’s about the everyday working environment: their behaviors, interactions, beliefs, and values.

 Is the way leadership influences culture contributing to your desired culture?
 Are the ways they hire people, create high-performance teams, execute business strategy, and engage their employees for the long term helping you build a strong corporate culture?

-Leaders must understand their role in shaping an organization’s culture, and organizations must make intentional efforts to help develop their leaders.
-Effective leadership development goes beyond training classes, adding on to your organizational structure, or even determining the right cultural fit when hiring new leaders.
-The best way to ensure your leadership culture is positively contributing to your organizational culture is to create modern leaders.
+Leaders must understand their role in shaping an organisation’s culture, and organisations must make intentional efforts to help develop their leaders.
+Effective leadership development goes beyond training classes, adding on to your organisational structure, or even determining the right cultural fit when hiring new leaders.
+The best way to ensure your leadership culture is positively contributing to your organisational culture is to create modern leaders.